assassinsgreed/pokemon-amethyst-helper/README.md

 ## Deploying

-This repo makes use of GitHub actions to automatically deploy the application whenever a change is pushed to the main branch.
-This is configured in the `./.github/workflows/nextjs.yml` yaml chart.
+This repo makes use of Vercel to deploy both the production build and PR Previews.
+Links to these deployments can be found on the repo in GitHub.

-The build and deployment history can be found in GitHub [here](https://github.com/assassinsgreed/pokemon-amethyst-helper/actions/workflows/nextjs.yml).

-This repo makes use of PR previews which are automatically scaffolded and destroyed as PRs are opened, updated, and closed.
-To achieve this, I had to make some rather ugly changes:

-- NextJS now deploys static contents
-- The stylesheets are now referenced directly in the generated HTML's `<head>` tag, instead of being being intelligently bundled

 ## Credits